nicomace/DeFi/_pages/positions.md

 This realtime inventory will be later used to adjust hedge.

-*Why inventory matters: in CLMM, inventory naturally shifts with price. if token1 increases, then the pool will automatically adjust by selling token1 for token2.
+*Why inventory matters: in CLMM, inventory naturally shifts with price. if tokenO increases, then the pool will automatically adjust by selling token0 for token1.
 For example, on WETH/USDC, we are locking some profits as WETH is rising.*

 ---